Alejogb1/job-board/blog-data/why-is-websocketmask-compilation-failing-during-windows-rails-installation.md

 id: "why-is-websocketmask-compilation-failing-during-windows-rails-installation"
 ---

-Okay, let’s tackle this websocket_mask compilation issue.
+, let’s tackle this websocket_mask compilation issue.
 I've bumped into this specific snag more times than I'd like to recall, primarily when setting up development environments on Windows for Rails projects that utilize websockets.
 It's a recurring theme, and the underlying reasons often aren't immediately obvious, particularly if you're new to the Ruby ecosystem on Windows.
 The error, invariably, points to a problem with compiling the native extension for the `websocket-driver` gem, specifically the part that handles the masking of websocket frames – hence the `websocket_mask` part of the error message.

 The core problem stems from the fact that the `websocket-driver` gem relies on native C extensions for performance-critical operations like masking.
 These extensions must be compiled specifically for the target platform (in this case, Windows).
 The compilation process involves using a C compiler, usually part of the Ruby development kit (DevKit), which might not be correctly configured, or might have missing dependencies on Windows.
 When the DevKit is not set up correctly or is misaligned with the version of Ruby being used, the compiler fails, resulting in a build failure of the native extension.
 This is significantly different than issues seen on other operating systems that might have these tools preinstalled.